-Applicants are still required to present in person at a police station in order to have their biometrics captured.
+Applicants are still required to present themselves in person at a police station to have their biometrics captured.
 Before this online procedure was created, an in-person application for a police clearance typically took between thirty minutes and one hour.

 Utilize the police clearance online appointment system to take advantage of its simplicity and efficacy if you need to apply for a police clearance.
 Here are four simple procedures to obtain an online police clearance.

 To begin your online registration for a police clearance, visit the NPCS website.
-A Term and Condition pop-up will appear.
+A Terms and Conditions pop-up will appear.
 On the top-left portion of the window, select the language that you prefer.
 If you are registering for the first time, click the Register button.
-Read the Terms & Conditions and tick each box to indicate your acceptance.
+Read the Terms and Conditions and tick each box to indicate your acceptance.
 Select the Next button to proceed.
 Once you have reached the final page, click the I Agree button.

 2. Register for an Account

 To create an account, provide all the necessary details on the New Applicant Registration Form.
 Use a valid and active email address and indicate your name, gender, and birthday.
-Tick the Terms and Condition box then click the Register button to proceed with your police clearance application.
+Tick the Terms and Conditions box, then click the Register button to proceed with your police clearance application.

 After that, a warning box will appear to remind you to double-check the information you’ve provided before proceeding.
 If you’re certain, click “Save.”
 Otherwise, press the “Cancel” button.